intergalaktik/firefly/README.md

 Currently this board is using custom designed RS485 protocol.

-Simple example of using grops
+Simple example of using LED group

 https://www.youtube.com/watch?v=NDzNr1LaLNI